Capture of Gawilghur

-The Capture of Gawilghur fort in western India by British East India Company forces under the command of Sir Arthur Wellesley on 15 December 1803 during the Second Anglo-Maratha War was the culminating act in the defeat of the forces of Raghoji II Bhonsle, Rajah of Berar.
-Gawilghur's garrison of 3000 was commanded by Beni Singh Rajput, assisted by Manoo Bapu, who was the cousin of Raje Bhosale of Nagpur and Killedar Rana Shivsingh, a Rajput Commander of Narnala and also the Governor of Gawilgad and surrounding forts.
+The capture of Gawilghur in western India by British East India Company forces under the command of Sir Arthur Wellesley on 15 December 1803 during the Second Anglo-Maratha War was the culminating act in the defeat of the forces of Raghoji II Bhonsle, Rajah of Berar.
+Gawilghur's garrison of 3,000 was commanded by Beni Singh Rajput, assisted by Manoo Bapu, who was the cousin of Raje Bhosale of Nagpur and Killedar Rana Shivsingh, a Rajput Commander of Narnala and also the Governor of Gawilgad and surrounding forts.
 Rana Shivsingh Rajput was brother-in-law of Jamadar Beni Singh Rajput.
 (Note: In Dictionary of National Biography Gawilghur is spelt Guzzulgaum (Stephens 1886).)

 Prelude

 At the time, Gawilghur was considered unassailable and the defenders believed they could hold the mountain fortress regardless of whatever the British Army threw at it.
 The defensive works consisted of two fortresses, one outer and one inner.
 The Outer Fort was considered more of a decoy, and behind that lay a ravine, across which lay the gate to the Inner Fort.
 An army could theoretically capture the Outer Fort before realizing that the greater task lay in assaulting the inner.
 The Inner Fort was protected by several gates, the first of which was the least defensible.
 After breaking through that first gate, however, an assaulting army would turn sharply to the left and follow a narrow passage up to a second gate, all the while being attacked by the defenders from above.